 - Planning A Trip To the Dolomites?

-How to Get to Tre Cime di Lavaredo
+How Get to Tre Cime di Lavaredo – the problem

 Getting to Tre Cime di Lavaredo by car or van

-I definitely recommend hiring a car and taking a road trip through the Dolomites, especially if you’re here outside the peak summer months.
-It’s far and away the easiest way to experience the best that the Dolomites has to offer.
+I 100% recommend taking a road trip through the Dolomites, especially outside the peak summer months.
+It’s hands down the easiest way to explore the best that the Dolomites has to offer.
+However, getting to Tre Cime using your own vehicle is becoming more expensive and time-consuming.
+Here’s the low-down.

-Distance to Tre Cime di Lavaredo/Cadini di Misurina from nearby towns:
+Here’s how far Tre Cime is from nearby towns:

 - Dobbiaco/Toblach | 23.6kms, 45 mins